KinsonDigital/VelaptorDocs/docs/api/Velaptor.Scene.ISceneManager.md

 ### IsLoaded

-Gets a value indicating whether or not the scene manager has been loaded.
+Gets a value indicating whether the scene manager has been loaded.

 ```csharp
 bool IsLoaded { get; }